egonw/cdkbook/appisotopes.i.md

 <section level="#" label="isotopes">Isotope List</section>

-The table listed in this Appendix is generated with the following code, listing all six properties of CDK atom types, as outlined in Section <xref>cdkatomtype</xref>.
+The table listed in this Appendix is generated with the following code, listing all properties of the isotopes.
 Abundances and exact masses are inherited from the BODR project, which contains values extracted from IUPAC recommendations.